Manu343726/CppMeetupWorkshops/workshop1/posts/post2.md

 ### Template-template parameters

-The last cathegory is also the poor known cathegory of template parameter, possibly because its ugly syntax.
+The last cathegory is also the poor known cathegory of template parameters, possibly because its ugly syntax.

 A template-template parameter its a C++ template parameter which **represents not a type nor a value, but a template itself**: